davidfekke/fek.io/src/blog/2021-04-17/why-you-should-not-use-classes-in-java-script.md

 }
 ```

 Under the hood in JavaScript this is done by a delegate to the parents prototype property.
-There are performance considerations with this type of operation, but that is not the main reason to avoid inheritence.
+There are performance considerations with this type of operation, but that is not the main reason to avoid inheritance.

-Even in true Object-Oriented langauges, inheritence should be avoided.
-A common problem that developers run into with inheritence chains is the fragile base class problem.
-This is sometimes refered to the Gorilla/Bananna problem.
+Even in true Object-Oriented languages, inheritance should be avoided.
+A common problem that developers run into with inheritance chains is the fragile base class problem.
+This is sometimes referred to the Gorilla/Banana problem.
 The main issue has to do with tight coupling to a parent object.
 If you need to make a change to the parent object, it is reflected down the entire tree of objects.
 I am currently working with a Java API where this is a huge problem.

 Composition of objects in most cases is a better approach than inheriting from parent objects, even in Object-Oriented languages.
 In strictly typed languages like Java or Swift you are better off inheriting from an interface or a protocol than from a class.
 Also in Java and C# you can inherit from an Abstract class.